 Electric Appliance and Home Energy Efficiency Funding

 Distinct from IRA IRS tax credits, the State of Maryland will offer Inflation Reduction Act-funded rebate programs, including the High Efficiency Electric Home Rebate Program (HEEHR) and the HOMES Residential Energy Efficiency Rebate Program.
 HEEHR offers up to $8,000 for a heat pump and HOMES offers up to $14,000 combined maximum for energy improvements.
-Rebates will not apply to work completed before the program launches at the end of 2024.
-In the meantime, get ready with an energy audit.
-Also, consider improving your indoor air quality immediately by replacing gas range cooking with a low-cost portable induction cooktop.
+Rebates will not apply to work completed before the program launched.
+Start with an energy audit, and consider improving your indoor air quality immediately by replacing gas range cooking with a low-cost portable induction cooktop.

 Electric Leaf Blower Rebate